mpolinowski/yolo-listen/README.md

 # Audio Classification with Computer Vision

-Use an PyTorch image classifier to predict adio file labels for the following dataset.
+Use an PyTorch image classifier to predict audio file labels for the following dataset.

 ## Dataset